Emerson (footballer, born 1976): Real Madrid

 After two seasons with Juventus, and following their relegation to Serie B due to their role in the 2006 Italian football scandal, Emerson moved to Real Madrid on 19 July 2006, again following Fabio Capello, costing Real Madrid €16 million.
 However, due to the declining relationship between Emerson and Capello and Emerson's poor performances for Real Madrid, in January 2007 Emerson stated his desire to return to Juventus, while it was rumoured he would be willing to take a pay cut.

 However, by May, Emerson's performances had improved considerably, along with a great improvement in the team's results, and on 12 May 2007 he declared his intention to remain with Real Madrid.
 But in his conversation with the radio program El Larguero, Real Madrid club president Ramón Calderón said Emerson would leave Real Madrid in the summer (along with the Italian striker Antonio Cassano) for technical reasons.
 Emerson won La Liga in his only season with Real Madrid.

-Milan
+AC Milan

-On 21 August 2007, Milan officially confirmed the transfer of Emerson for €6 million.
+On 21 August 2007, AC Milan officially confirmed the transfer of Emerson for €6 million.
 He made his Milan debut in the club's 3–1 UEFA Super Cup victory over Sevilla on 31 August.
 However, Emerson was unable to contribute significantly to his new club due to injury, only managing 20 appearances for Milan in the 2007–08 season.
 Nonetheless, he was also able to win the 2007 FIFA Club World Cup with Milan.
 On 21 April 2009, he and the club mutually agreed to terminate his contract.

 Immediately following his release, Emerson began negotiations with Grêmio with the aim of ending his career with his first club.
 However, due to international transfer restrictions, Emerson was unable to join Grêmio until August 2009 at the earliest.